nuII-cIient/ADBAddons/README.md

 > You should have received a copy of the GNU General Public License
 > along with this program.
 If not, see <https://www.gnu.org/licenses>.

-> This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
-Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.

 > The names "Seralyth", "Seralyth Software", logos, artwork, and branding are not covered by this license.